wharfkit/website/src/lib/docs/AccountKit/BuyRamMethod.md

 # BuyRam

 The `buyRam` method allows accounts to purchase RAM using a specific amount of tokens.
-It returns an [Action](/docs/antelope/action) instance detailing the RAM purchase request.
+It returns an [Action](/docs/antelope/action) instance detailing the RAM purchase.
+That action can then be signed and executed on-chain using the `SessionKit` [Transact](/docs/session-kit/transact) method.

 ## Usage